 What You Need to Know About AP

-- This year all AP Exams were delivered digitally and through the two-week testing period, AP students completed 4.2 million exams.
+- In 2020, all AP Exams were delivered digitally, and 4.6 million AP exams were started over ten days of testing, across 32 subjects.
 The AP Exam was developed in close consultation with higher ed faculty, and students with a passing score on an AP Exam will have the skills necessary to succeed in subsequent coursework in the discipline.

-- In this tumultuous year, we recommend institutions honor the same AP credit and placement policies they already have in place and publish this commitment on their website.
-Since our March 20 announcement on the online exams, multiple states, systems, and institutions have announced they will continue to award credit in 2020 based on their existing policies.
+- We recommend institutions honor the same AP credit and placement policies they already have in place and publish this commitment on their COVID-related website.

 - We offered optional free, live AP review courses, delivered by AP teachers from across the country.
-These mobile-friendly classes are designed to be used alongside work schools may continue to assign.
-The courses have been viewed more than 7.4 million times since they launched.
+These mobile-friendly classes were designed to be used alongside work schools assigned.
+The courses have been viewed more than 33 million times by 5.2 million unique viewers.